Custom software vs. Generic software

 As customized software provides functionalities that meet your business requirements, it proved to be more useful in comparison to generic software.

 One by one, let’s compare the characteristics, requirements, and features of a custom software development vs. generic one.

-Custom software is a one-of-a-kind solution developed for a particular customer.
+Custom software is a unique solution developed for specific customers.

 Needs and updates:

-The customer’s requirements can be fulfilled whenever the customer asks for it.
-Custom software is made according to the time, the budget and the needs defined by the client.
+Customized software is done according to the time, budget and needs defined by the customer.